pair_style yukawa/colloid command

 - kappa = screening length (inverse distance units)

 - cutoff = global cutoff for colloidal Yukawa interactions (distance units)

 pair_style yukawa/colloid 2.0 2.5 pair_coeff 1 1 100.0 2.3 pair_coeff * * 100.0

 Style yukawa/colloid computes pairwise interactions with the formula

 where Ri and Rj are the radii of the two particles and Rc is the cutoff.

-In contrast to pair_style yukawa, this functional form arises from the Coulombic interaction between two colloid particles, screened due to the presence of an electrolyte.
+In contrast to pair_style yukawa, this functional form arises from the Coulombic interaction between two colloid particles, screened due to the presence of an electrolyte, see the book by Safran for a derivation in the context of DVLO theory.
 Pair_style yukawa is a screened Coulombic potential between two point-charges and uses no such approximation.

 This potential applies to nearby particle pairs for which the Derjagin approximation holds, meaning h << Ri + Rj, where h is the surface-to-surface separation of the two particles.

 When used in combination with pair_style colloid, the two terms become the so-called DLVO potential, which combines electrostatic repulsion and van der Waals attraction.

 The following coefficients must be defined for each pair of atoms types via the pair_coeff command as in the examples above, or in the data file or restart files read by the read_data or read_restart commands, or by mixing as described below: